Caring for Senior Dogs: What You Need to Know

+As your dog ages, many of his basic needs, from diet to exercise, will begin to change.
+This guide will help you understand what it takes to keep your senior dog happy and healthy.
 Dogs are very good at hiding their health problems and as an owner, it’s your responsibility to keep an eye on your senior dog to ensure that you are adjusting his routine to match changes in his body and immune system that make him less able to cope with physical and environmental stresses.

+Different sized dogs age at varying rates, with larger dogs reaching senior status much sooner than smaller dogs.
 While each dog reaches “seniorhood” at a different age, most canines become seniors between 7 and 10 years old.
 It’s important to know your dog’s age, so you know when he becomes a senior.
 Ask your vet about when your dog’s needs may begin to change.

 You and your vet will begin looking for specific issues that become more prevalent as a dog ages.
 Here’s a list of some of these issues:

 Schedule Regular Wellness Exams

 Just as with people, regular health checkups become increasingly important as dogs grow older.
 Most experts agree that senior dogs should be seen at least once every six months.
 The purpose of these wellness exams is to do three things:

 - Recognize and control your pup’s health risks.

 - Detect any illnesses at their earliest stages, which may improve treatment options.